 15.6 Except as expressly stated in this Agreement, we do not make any warranties of any kind, whether implied, statutory or otherwise, including any warranties of merchantability, non-infringement or fitness for a particular purpose.

-You shall ensure that you take out and maintain the following insurance over to the levels indicated below throughout the term to this Agreement in order to cover losses, costs and/or expenses you may incur arising out of or in connection with this Agreement:
+16.1 You shall ensure that you take out and maintain Exhibitor Liability Insurance to the value of no less than £5,000,000 for any one occurrence throughout the term of this Agreement in order to cover losses, costs and/or expenses you may incur arising out of or in connection with this Agreement:

 17.1 Notices.
 All notices (including any invoices) under this Agreement shall be in writing and shall be sent to the address specified by the recipient.
 Any notice may be delivered by email, by a reputable courier service, or by first class registered post.
 The notice shall be deemed to have been given as follows:

 17.1.1 if sent by email – within 12 hours of delivery to the sender’s ISP provided within that time no notice of delivery failure has been received;

 17.1.2 if sent by courier – on the date of delivery; and

 17.1.3 if sent by post – 2 Business Days after the notice was posted.